Debugging HW Platforms Using OpenOCD¶

 the system will become available.
 It is worth pointing out

-offers auto-complete functionality for entering debug
+that gdb offers auto-complete functionality for entering debug

 symbols when, for example, adding a breakpoint or a watchpoint, by